itsazzad/atlassian-forge-create-templates/README.md

-# Compass componentPage template (UI Kit)
+# Compass Data Provider Template

-This project demonstrates the Compass `componentPage` module.
-It contains a Forge app written in Javascript that creates a new subtab called `Hello world` on the Compass component details page, then uses [UI Kit](https://developer.atlassian.com/platform/forge/ui-kit/) to display `Hello world!` on the subtab.
+This project demonstrates the Compass `dataProvider` module.
+It contains a Forge app written in Typescript that populates a Compass component with metrics and event when a matching link is added.

 Compass is currently in Beta.
-See [atlassian.com/compass](https://www.atlassian.com/compass) to request early access to Compass.
+See [atlassian.com/compass](https://www.atlassian.com/compass) to get access to Compass.

-See [developer.atlassian.com/platform/forge/](https://developer.atlassian.com/platform/forge) for documentation and tutorials explaining Forge.
+For information about how to use this module, read [this tutorial](https://go.atlassian.com/compass-data-provider).
+General Forge documentation is available [here](https://developer.atlassian.com/platform/forge).

 ## Requirements